callum-mcdata/dbtonic-deprecated/README.md

     - The format is the ModelNode.
 It should have:
         - model_name CHECK
         - raw sql CHECK
-        - ast
+        - ast CHECK
         - token list CHECK
-        - yml struct
+        - yml struct CHECK
         - maybe depends on or depended on?
 - Implement all the rules from dbt_project_evaluator.
-- DANG.
-I'm gonna need to understand the DAG to implement all the rules.
 - Figure out a way for the user to configure those rules.
 Can I use `ruff` as a baseline here?

 ## Long Term